bancolombia/semantic-release-reusable-workflows/README.md

         - 'docs/**'

 permissions:
-  contents: write
+  contents: write # to be able to publish a GitHub release
-  issues: write
+  issues: write # to be able to comment on released issues
-  pull-requests: write
+  pull-requests: write # to be able to comment on released pull requests
-  id-token: write
+  id-token: write # to enable use of OIDC for npm provenance

 jobs:
   load-vars: